a5rojas/diffusion-forcing-scheduling-timeseries/README.md

 `python -m main +name=ts_exchange dataset=ts_exchange algorithm=df_prediction experiment=exp_prediction experiment.tasks=["validation", "test"] algorithm.diffusion.sampling_steps=20 load="checkpoint_path.ckpt"` given we had saved the training run in `"checkpoint_path.ckpt"`.
 These training runs are also used in our RL part.

 At a high level, the call to main triggers an "experiment" (`experiments/exp_base.py` in our RL training, where we iterate over data loaders, cache/visulize results) and within the "experiment" we make calls to "algorithm" (`algorithms/diffusion_forcing/df_base.py` in our RL training, where we conduct the on-policy rollouts and backpropagate using REINFORCE/GAE).
 Our code for the policy/value networks for RL live in `algorithms/diffusion_forcing/models/diffusion_transition.py` and plotting utilities live in `logging_utils.py`

+#### Pass in arguments

+We use [hydra](https://hydra.cc) instead of `argparse` to configure arguments at every code level.
+You can both write a static config in `configuration` folder or, at runtime, [override part of yur static config](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli/) with command line arguments.

+For example, arguments `algorithm=df_prediction algorithm.diffusion.network_size=32` will override the `network_size` variable in `configurations/algorithm/df_prediction.yaml`.

+All static config and runtime override will be logged to wandb automatically.

+### Resume a checkpoint & logging

+All checkpoints and logs are logged to cloud automatically so you can resume them on another server.
+Simply append `resume=[wandb_run_id]` to your command line arguments to resume it.
+The run_id can be founded in a url of a wandb run in wandb dashboard.

+On the other hand, sometimes you may want to start a new run with different run id but still load a prior ckpt.
+This can be done by setting the `load=[wandb_run_id / ckpt path]` flag.

 ## Training RL Denoisers